 Results obtained from automated flow cytometry depend to some extent on the specifications, configuration and settings of the instrument (wavelength and intensity of the laser used, multiple or single-laser, optical parts, detector settings, amplifier settings, triggering parameter and levels applied, etc.), as well as the clustering method applied (manual or automated) by each operator.
-During DYMAPHY project (INTERREG IVA"2 Seas", 2011-2014), intercalibration exercises were performed with one type of flow cytometer (CytoSense, Cytobuoy b.v.) in order to study the specificities and the complementarity of each device/settings.
+During DYMAPHY project (INTERREG IV-A "2 Seas", 2011-2014), intercalibration exercises were performed with one type of flow cytometer (CytoSense, Cytobuoy b.v.) in order to study the specificities and the complementarity of each device/settings.
 A common operational procedure was also defined for flow cytometry measurement.
 As the technology changes very quickly and new coastal areas have been added during JERICO-NEXT, analytical procedures need to be reassessed.
-Guidelines on quality control during the measurement and results analysis will be summarised in D3.2.
-Exemples from different calibration exercises performed during the first 30 months of JERICO-NEXT will be demonstrated.
+Guidelines on quality control during the measurement and results analysis are still in process.
 Because the flow cytometer analysis is user and machine dependant, a single analytical procedure is not recommended today.
-However, by setting a control quality procedures for sample and result analysis, and intercalibration exercises in regular base, we will reach the degree of confidence needed for the data to be reported in European data portal.
+However, by setting a quality control procedure for sample and result analysis, and intercalibration exercises in regular base, we expect to finally reach the degree of confidence needed for the data to be reported in European data portal.